data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 This meetup is exclusively for the public sector (central and local government and their arms-length bodies, government companies, policing and public health organisations, such as the NHS).

-If you would like to receive the EventBrite link, please email [datacampus@ons.gov.uk](datacampus@ons.gov.uk).
+If you would like to receive the EventBrite link, please email [datacampus@ons.gov.uk](datacampus@ons.gov.uk) or visit the Gov Data Science Slack ethics channel.

 #### Frequently asked questions